-- Clarify that HEI loans are mortgage loans, that create a debt, and that they are subject to the same state laws as other residential mortgages, including state foreclosure laws and other mortgage protections, as well as state usury caps. - Impose limits on contract terms: - Require all HEI loans to include a contractual cap, limited by statute to a reasonable amount, on how much the homeowner will be required to pay when payment is due. - Declare that a contract shall be automatically void if it lacks a cap or exceeds the statutory cap. - Require the consumer to be represented by an independent attorney of the consumer's choice and at the lender's expense at closing. - Require the lender to pay all closing costs. - Require the lender to give the homeowner a new, market-rate mortgage at the end of the contract term if the homeowner cannot otherwise repay the debt without selling the property. - Specify that any violation of the HEI loan protections recommended here constitutes a violation of the state deceptive practices statute. - Ramp up state investigations and enforcement actions against companies when they fail to comply with consumer protection and other applicable laws.
+- Clarify that HEI loans are mortgage loans, that create a debt, and that they are subject to the same state laws as other residential mortgages, including state foreclosure laws and other mortgage protections, as well as state usury caps. - Impose limits on contract terms: - Limit the maximum term for HEI loans to 10 years, to limit home equity loss. - Require all HEI loans to include a contractual cap, limited by statute to a reasonable amount, on how much the homeowner will be required to pay when payment is due. - Declare that a contract shall be automatically void if it lacks a cap or exceeds the statutory cap. - Require the consumer to be represented by an independent attorney of the consumer's choice and at the lender's expense at closing. - Require the lender to pay all closing costs. - Require the lender to give the homeowner a new, market-rate mortgage at the end of the contract term if the homeowner cannot otherwise repay the debt without selling the property. - Specify that any violation of the HEI loan protections recommended here constitutes a violation of the state deceptive practices statute. - Ramp up state investigations and enforcement actions against companies when they fail to comply with consumer protection and other applicable laws.